Rob8s7H/CTF-Challenges/Network/Be-My-Guest/README.md

 ## Steps
 #### Step 1
-First step is to preform an nmap scan on the provided IP. { nmap -sC -sV } should work fine.
+First step is to preform an nmap scan on the provided IP. `nmap -sC -sV` should work fine.
 Once done nmap should reveal that both ports 8881 and 8882 are open, smb is open to guests, and should give you the samba version.

 #### Step 2
 Connect to the smb server. 'smbclient -p 8882 //ip/guest -m SMB3' specifies the verions and works well with how this smb server is configured.